Multi-species Dark Matter with Warmth and Randomness: Examples

 \paragraph{Relevant Scales:} The Jeans scale and free-streaming scale for a species $S$ are given by \beq k_{\mathrm{J}\, S}(y)&=\frac{\sqrt{3y}}{2}\frac{k_{\rm eq}}{\sigma_{{\rm eq}\,S}}\approx 120\,\Mpc^{-1}\left(\frac{22\,{\rm km} \,s^{-1}}{\sigma_{{\rm eq}\,S}}\right)\sqrt{y},\\ k_{\mathrm{fs}\, S}(y)&=\frac{1}{\sqrt{2}\mathcal{F}(y,y_0)}\frac{k_{\rm eq}}{\sigma_{{\rm eq}\,S}}\approx 15\,\Mpc^{-1}\frac{\mathcal{F}(1,10^{-3})}{\mathcal{F}(y,y_0)}\left(\frac{22\,{\rm km}\, s^{-1}}{\sigma_{{\rm eq}\,S}}\right). \eeq These are the key scales determining the PS time evolution.
 By substituting these special comoving $k$ values in the definition for $\alpha_{k\,S}$ in equation~\eqref{eq:seq_alpha}, we have: \beq \alpha_{\mathrm{J}\, S}(y)=\sqrt{3y/2}\,,\qquad \alpha_{\mathrm{fs}\, S}(y)=\mathcal{F}^{-1}(y,y_0). \eeq It is useful to note that $y=1$ at equality and that $\mathcal{F}^{-1}(1,10^{-3})=0.15$ and is essentially frozen at this value as we increase $y$.
 We plot our results in terms of $\alpha_{k\,S}$, which makes the results independent of particular choices of $\sigma_{*S}$ (this independence is exact for the isocurvature contribution but not for the adiabatic contribution).

 Let us restrict ourselves to two components for simplicity.
-We will make some further simplifying approximations for analytic tractability, but the Volterra equations can of course always be solved numerically without making these approximations.
+We will make some further simplifying approximations for analytic tractability, but the Volterra equations can of course always be solved numerically without making these approximations. \ma{The plots of power spectra shown in this section are based on solving the Volterra equations using the algorithm and code provided in Appendix \ref{App:Num-PS}.}